AlexDenk/artisynth_gait_model/README.md

 ![General model overview](Gait2392_Demo.gif)

-The image shows the generated multibody model controlled by Inverse Kinematics.
-Notice, that the ground-pelvis joint was removed in this model, since it is unnecessary in Artisynth.
-Ground reaction forces are available, but incorporation is still under development.
+The image shows the generated multibody model controlled by experimental marker trajectories and forces.
+Experimental forces are applied to the calcaneus.
+The inverse simulation solves for muscle activations, that lead to the observed movement.

 ![Inverse Simulation overview](Gait2392_Demo.png)

 ## What this repository includes
-* The [gait2392 model](src/artisynth/models/diss) and all necessary geometries.
+* The [Plug-in Gait model](src/artisynth/models/diss) and all necessary geometries.
 * A modified version of the gait2392 model including upper extremities and using the Plug-in Gait full body markerset from Vicon Nexus.
 * The packages to read and process .mot files including an updated TRC-Reader
 * Exemplary motion-capturing data from tutorial 1 of the [gait2392](https://simtk.org/frs/?group_id=91) model (Delp, S.L., Anderson, F.C., Arnold, A.S., Loan, P., Habib, A., John, C.T., Guendelman, E., Thelen, D.G.
 OpenSim: Open-source software to create and analyze dynamic simulations of movement.
 IEEE Transactions on Biomedical Engineering, 54(11), pp 1940-1950.
 (2007)).